Alzheimer’s drug gets FDA panel’s backing, setting the stage for broader use

 But concerns about the cost and effectiveness of new plaque-targeting drugs like Leqembi have attracted new scrutiny to the process from academics, members of Congress and health insurers.

 Medicare, the federal health plan that covers 60 million seniors, has essentially blocked coverage of Leqembi and a similar drug, Aduhelm, pending full FDA approval.
-That policy, which has little precedent, was announced last year amid concerns that Aduhelm, priced at $28,000-a-year, would drive up costs for Medicare recipients.
+That policy, which has little precedent, was announced last year amid concerns that Aduhelm, priced at $28,000 a year, would drive up costs for Medicare recipients.

 The federal program provides health insurance for the vast majority of people with Alzheimer’s, and private insurers tend to follow its lead.